OData/v3ProtocolDocument/OData Atom Format.markdown

 Note that the full name must be used; the use of relative URLs in the rel attribute is not allowed.

 #### 6.1.6.2 The `href` attribute of an `atom:link` element Representing a Relationship ####
-The `href` attribute of an `atom:link` element describing an OData relationship MUST be present and specifies the URI that represents the collection of related resource(s).
-This URI may be relative or absolute.
+The `href` attribute of an `atom:link` element describing an OData relationship MUST be present and specifies the URL that can be used to retrieve the related entities.
+This URL may be relative or absolute.

 #### 6.1.6.3.
 The `type` attribute of an `atom:link` element Representing a Relationship ####
 The `type` attribute on an `atom:link` element describing an OData relationship MUST be present and determines whether the cardinality of the related end is: